- City Activities and Info

 CHESAPEAKE, VA 23322

 - Hand deliver your PHS directly to the Chesapeake Public Safety Building (Chesapeake Police Headquarters) located at 304 Albemarle Drive; Chesapeake, VA 23322.
-This option is available 24/7 via secure drop box in lobby.
+This option is available 24/7/365 including holidays via secure drop box in lobby.

-- If your PHS passes the initial review, you will be scheduled to complete the physical ability test (Course Only) your certifications will be and training records etc. will be requested by the background investigations unit.
+- If your PHS passes the initial review, you will be scheduled to complete the physical ability test (Course Only) your certifications will be and training records etc. will be needed.